FrameworkComputer/InputModules/README.md

 Module detection is done using the BOARD_ID pin.
 It is possible to override this setting on the system, but at the risk of shorting the system or modules.

+Note that although a "keyboard size" module has pads on the left and right hand side that it can interface with, the module detection expects the BOARD_ID pin to be connected on the left hand side.

 ## Touchpad Module

 This section describes the Touchpad Module connection on the **system** side, including the pin define and the pin map of the connector.